First Russian circumnavigation: Return of the Neva

 Joint travelling of Nadezhda and Neva lasted until April 15, 1806.
-While leaving the Sunda Strait on March 5, sailor Stepan Konoplev died from the gastric disease that "turned him into a mummy".
-He was buried following the maritime tradition.
+While leaving the Sunda Strait on March 5, sailor Stepan Konoplev died from a gastric disease, and was buried following the maritime tradition.
 On April 15, according to both Lisyansky and Korobitsyn, due to a "gloomy weather", the vessels parted.
 After that the commander of the Neva went under all sails to the Cape of Good Hope, wishing at all costs to return first.
 The vessel passed the Southern part of Africa at 3 pm on April 20, and on 24th it entered the zone of favorable southeast trade winds.
 Important events happened later this day.
 After counting food supplies, Lisyansky decided not to wait for Krusenstern at the Saint Helena, but to return to Saint Petersburg by his own as the provision should be enough for the three months travel.
 To successfully return, Lisyansky sacrificed part of his estate privileges.
 For instance, officers on the Neva ate fresh meat, while the lower ranks ate salted beef.
 Thus, only 20 chickens were left for the messes, and the crew was assigned with a new ration.
 Since there were no fresh herbs left, tea leaves were added to a corned beef soup.
 On Sundays and Thursdays the crew relied on rice porridge with molasses.
 On Mondays and Wednesdays – pickles or pickled vegetables.
 On Tuesdays and Fridays rice porridge was cooked on a "dried broth".
 The norm of the water consumption was 112 buckets (approximately 12 litres) per week.
 At the same time, there was an English beer essence that provided a "healthy and pleasant drink".